-9 Investment in a joint venture continued Investment in ZonesCorp Infrastructure fund ("ZIF")
+9 Investment in joint ventures (continued)

+Investment in ZonesCorp Infrastructure fund ("ZIF")

-On 1 June 2020, the Group acquired a 50% equity interest in ZonesCorp Infrastructure fund ("ZIF").
-ZIF comprises 100% equity interests in four subsidiaries, "the Project Companies", refer to note 20.
+On first June 2020, the Group acquired a 50% equity interest in ZonesCorp Infrastructure fund ("ZIF").
+ZIF comprises 100% equity interests in four subsidiaries, 'the Project Companies', refer to note 20.
 ZIF is a closed investment fund domiciled in the United Arab Emirates ("UAE") and is governed under the authority of the Central Bank Board of Directors' Resolution No. 164/8/94.